QionglingLi/baby_functional_connectome/README.md

     Visualization on cortical surface in this work were using the [BrainNet Viewer](http://www.nitrc.org/projects/bnv/) (v1.7) software.
 The cortical surface file is [here](https://github.com/QionglingLi/baby_functional_connectome/blob/main/data/BCP_06month.nv).

 ## Citation
-please cite us as follows:
+please cite us as follows:Li, Qiongling, et al. "Development of segregation and integration of functional connectomes during the first 1,000 days."
+Cell Reports 43.5 (2024).

 ## Contact
 Any question, please contact qiongling0212@126.com